Slick9000/natsuka/README.md

 # natsuka
 a single file application giving you the ability to download music from spotify with id3 metadata (track title, track number, artist, album, cover art, release date)

+named derived from japanese kanji, with natsu meaning "summer", combined with ka meaning "air".

 initally made on **february 28th, 2021**, natsuka was made to download songs from spotify with metadata, a task other downloaders were not able to accomplish for me.

 welcome to natsuka 2.0, with **single-track, multi-track, album, playlist, and search query downloading.**